megaserg/monty-hall-near/README.md

 1. Run `yarn`
 1. Run `./scripts/1.dev-deploy.sh`
 1. Export the contract ID like `export CONTRACT=dev-123123-123123`
-1. If running for the first time, init with `near call $CONTRACT init --accountId $CONTRACT`
+1. If running for the first time, init with `near call $CONTRACT init --accountId $CONTRACT '{"owner": "megaserg.testnet"}'` (substitute your own account)

 ### Play
 - Start the game using the `start_game` method: